ykadosh/truchet.js/docs/src/content/docs.md

 }
 ```

-Our tile will consist of 2 arcs that begin and end at the center of 2 adjacent edges, and will have a size of `100` pixels.
+Our tile will consist of 2 arcs that begin and end at the center of 2 adjacent edges and will have a size of `100` pixels.
 We will use the `mount` method to create it, and append it to the target:

 ```js